deemp/flakes/hello-world/README.md

   - values of vals storing the same object will be equal: `a == b` - [src]([src](https://stepik.org/lesson/463103/step/3?unit=453728))
 - Should not compare instances of a class like `a == b`
   - This will be `false`
-- Actions inside object body are run only on declaration, because it's also the definition
+- Actions inside object body are executed only **on declaration**, because it's also the definition

   ```scala
     object A {